AquaQuokka/pyrew/docs/README.md

 MyApp()
 ```

-## Pyrew Terrapin Canvas Documentation
+## Pyrew Terrapin Documentation

 Pyrew has a built-in graphics framework for making graphical applications or simulations.
 It is built on top of the standard Python Turtle library.

-Here's an example of how to use a canvas:
+Here's an example of how to use Terrapin's Canvas class:

 ```py
 import pyrew